open-lms-open-source/moodle-local_xray/README.md

 * Install AWS SDK
 * Deploy and install X-Ray Learning Analytics plugin

-### Moodlerooms Framework
+### Blackboard Open LMS Framework

-Moodlerooms Framework can be obtained from [Moodle plugins][mr-framework-moodle] database or from our [GitHub repository][mr-framework-github].
+Blackboard Open LMS Framework can be obtained from [Moodle plugins][mr-framework-moodle] database or from our [GitHub repository][mr-framework-github].
 Either way is suitable.
 Make sure to choose the correct version of the plugin for your version of Moodle.

 ### AWS SDK